aaskil/data_science_speciale/tidsplan.md

     - how is a disparity map generated
     - univalued disparity, with respect to a reference image
     - disparity space representation
+- [ ] Make a neural network on scene flow, with some metrics

 # week 8

+- [ ] Generate a ready to use model
+- [ ] SCAPE cameras are ready for usage, gather data

 # week 9

+- [ ] Data

 # week 10